Association of Education Sororities: History

-On July 10, 1915, Sigma Sigma Sigma and Alpha Sigma Alpha held a preliminary conference in Cinninati and then on September 4, 1915 in Boston formed a "panhellenic in education" between themselves, first called the Association of Pedagogical Sororities.
-These two sororities created the Association in order "to give the student in training for the teaching profession the same opportunities of sorority affiliation which the liberal arts students and those in other professions enjoyed," in response to a 1911 survey which found national sororities operated at almost all campuses except those of teaching schools.
+On July 10, 1915, Sigma Sigma Sigma and Alpha Sigma Alpha held a preliminary conference in Cincinnati and then on September 4, 1915, in Boston formed a "panhellenic in education" between themselves, first called the Association of Pedagogical Sororities.
+These two sororities created the Association in order "to give the student in training for the teaching profession the same opportunities of sorority affiliation which the liberal arts students and those in other professions enjoyed," in response to a 1911 survey that found national sororities operated at almost all campuses except those of teaching schools.

 Invitations were granted to Pi Kappa Sigma and Delta Sigma Epsilon in 1917.
 At the third national convention, the four sororities changed the name from Association of Pedagogical Sororities to Association of Education Sororities.
 Per the official meeting minutes, the name change was to "establish definitely professional standing in Hellas".

 In 1920, Sarah Ida Shaw Martin, a founder and former national president of Delta Delta Delta and the current president of Alpha Sigma Alpha, petitioned the National Panhellenic Conference for membership on behalf of the AES.
 However, this request was rejected on the basis that women could not hold dual membership in two NPC organizations (as Shaw Martin would if the education sororities were accepted).

 Three other sororities were admitted to AES membership through the next few decades: Theta Sigma Upsilon (1925), Alpha Sigma Tau (1926), and Pi Delta Theta (1931).
 In 1941, Pi Delta Theta merged with Delta Sigma Epsilon.
 By 1938, membership was restricted to groups on campuses that offered four-year education programs.
 The AES had local units on campus and in larger cities and held biennial conferences regularly from 1917 through 1947.